tiffanyu419/TurtleBot-Dijkstra/README.md

-# TurtleBot-Dijkstra
+# Solving Mazes using Dijkstra's Alogrithm - TurtleBot
-Implementation of Dijkstra's Algorithm to solve a maze on a TurtleBot using ROS
+By Tiffany Yu and Emily Cai